 12. Unlike your bones, teeth cannot repair themselves, so it's important to take good care of them!

 Your teeth are incredible, so make sure you brush, floss, and visit your dentist in Albuquerque, NM so they will be with you for your whole life!
-A Better Smile Dentistry can be reached at (505) 208-0505. give us a call today!
+A Better Smile Dentistry can be reached at (505) 208-0505.
+Give Dr. Bao's office a call today!